 For example in my PhD study, the main concern of online learners is finding the time to study and temporal integration is the core category which explains how the concern is resolved or processed.
 Different types of learners employ different strategies: Jugglers and Strugglers employ successful temporal integration strategies which enable them to study (with more or less pain), whilst Fade-aways and Leavers are unsuccessful and fail to complete the programme.
 Understanding how temporal integration does or does not happen has implications for learning design and learner persistence.

 For the nurses of Nathanial’s study, their main concern was moral distress and the core category which processed their concern was moral reckoning.
 For McCallin’s interdisciplinary teams the main concern was client service delivery and the core category – pluralistic dialoguing.
 We recommend that you read these studies to get an idea of what a grounded theory is – and is not.
 You will find many good examples of grounded theory in this Reader.

-Grounded theory is a general research method (and thus is not owned by any one school or discipline); which guides you on matters of data collection and details rigorous procedures for data analysis.
+(and thus is not owned by any one school or discipline); which guides you on matters of data collection and details rigorous procedures for data analysis.
 You can use quantitative data; or qualitative data of any type e.g. video, images, text, observations, spoken word etc.

 Grounded theory is a research tool which enables you to seek out and conceptualise the latent social patterns and structures of your area of interest through the process of constant comparison.
 Initially you will use an inductive approach to generate substantive codes from your data, later your developing theory will suggest to you where to go next to collect data and which, more-focussed, questions to ask.
 This is the deductive phase of the grounded theory process.
 (See page 37 of Theoretical Sensitivity).